agera-edc/DataSpaceConnector/CODEQUALITY.md

 ## Spotbugs

-Spotbugs is a program to find bugs in Java programs.
+[Spotbugs](https://spotbugs.github.io/) is a program which uses static analysis to look for bugs in Java code.
 It looks for instances of “bug patterns” — code instances that are likely to be errors by inspecting Java bytecode.

 ### Running SpotBugs with Gradle